 i.
-Groundwater quality monitoring and mitigation plan requirements with annual submittal surface or prevent their migration into lower aquifers.
+Groundwater quality monitoring and mitigation plan requirements with annual submittal

+All mining operations pose a potential risk to groundwater as a result of the removal of protective geological materials that help to filter contaminants from water infiltrating from the surface or prevent their migration into lower aquifers.
 Proper site planning, careful site management during mine operations, and appropriate site reclamation following completion of mining activities can help to minimize or eliminate risks to the groundwater, but this should be verified with monitoring.